Ada-Developers-Academy/teach-in-pilot/resource-library/resources.md

 Here are some additional, optional resources for you to engage with around the different topics we will cover.
 Feel free to share thoughts and reflections from these in our Slack channel!

 ## Ada History
-- [Listen to this interview](https://drive.google.com/file/d/1FE7Bf6IfALOUUKRTzjh6KhCGw0H3Yf2w/view) with the Founder of Ada, Scott Case, to hear about how Ada was created some of the blindspots the founders realized they had.
+- [Listen to this interview](https://drive.google.com/file/d/1FE7Bf6IfALOUUKRTzjh6KhCGw0H3Yf2w/view) with the Founder of Ada, Scott Case, to hear about how Ada Developers Academy got off the ground and who the founders neglected to consider at its origin.

 ## Systemic Racism & Intersectionality
 - [Watch this video](https://www.youtube.com/watch?v=sWP92i7JLlQ) on intersectionality featuring Kimberlé W. Crenshaw.
 Crenshaw’s work has been foundational in critical race theory and in “intersectionality,” a term she coined to describe the double bind of simultaneous racial and gender prejudice.